Tulum Mexico: Travel Guide and Tips for 2023

 Smooth white sand, warm, clear water of incomparable blue tones, radiant sunshine, and the tastiest cocktails await you at Playa Paraiso.

-This natural jewel of the Riviera Maya has located 6 km from the town of Tulum.
+This natural jewel of the Riviera Maya is about 6 km from the town of Tulum.

-It has all the services and entertainment for you to spend a splendid day sunbathing, resting, swimming, reading, or sharing with friends while sipping margaritas, ice-cold beers, and piña coladas.
+It has all the services and entertainment to spend a splendid day sunbathing, resting, swimming, reading, or sharing with friends while sipping margaritas, ice-cold beers, and piña coladas.

 This protected natural area has an area of 526,000 hectares and is shared by the Quintana Roo municipalities of Tulum and Felipe Carrillo Puerto.